 A good detachable mount can bring greater enjoyment from an AR, minimizing time spent switching gear around, as well as offering a speedy return to the irons if glass gets fogged or broken.

 This article scratches the surface of considerations for choosing an optical device for your AR-15.
 Future installments could include zeroing iron sights, selecting your zero distance, products that allow users to combine or flip between optical add-ons, or something else.
-Let us know in the comments if you have a question or preference.

 Ever wonder what that thing on the tip of your barrel was?
 Check this out: